soundpress/RulesOfNYC/docs/c31/index.rst

 Mailing.
 "Mailing" means the deposit, in a post office or official depository under the exclusive care and custody of the United States Postal Service, of a paper enclosed in a first class postpaid wrapper, addressed to the address designated by a person for that purpose or, if none is designated, at such person's last known address.

 OATH.
-"OATH" means the Office of Administrative Trials and Hearings, including the OATH Trials Division and the OATH Hearings Division (see section 6-02).
+"OATH" means the Office of Administrative Trials and Hearings, including the OATH Trials Division and the OATH Hearings Division (see 48 RCNY § 6-02).

 OATH Trials Division.
-"OATH Trials Division" means the adjudicatory body authorized to conduct proceedings pursuant to Chapters 1 and 2 of this Title.
+"OATH Trials Division" means the adjudicatory body authorized to conduct proceedings pursuant to 48 RCNY Chapters 1 and 2.

 Petition.
 "Petition" means a document, analogous to a complaint in a civil action, which states the claims to be adjudicated.